-KL Metropolis is the latest integrated mixed-development in Kuala Lumpur developed by NAZA TTDI.
+KL Metropolis is the latest integrated mixed development in Kuala Lumpur developed by NAZA TTDI.
 Located in the northern skirt of the city centre, it is slated to become a sustainable township and among iconic developments in Malaysia and the region.
-A collaborative effort with the New York-based Skidmore, Owings and Merril (SOM), the master plan design outlines an ambitious vision for an integrated trade, commerce, living and transportation in one bustling hub.
+A collaborative effort with the New York-based Skidmore, Owings and Merrill (SOM), the master plan design outlines an ambitious vision for an integrated trade, commerce, living, and transportation in one bustling hub.

 The master plan design was conceived during an invited competition held in the year 2009.
 The design saw the inclusion of 5.5 million square feet of residential development, 10.5 million square feet of commercial office, 3 million square feet of retail, 1.5 million square feet of cultural and civic amenities, and nearly 1 million square feet of hotel offerings.